 Galesburg, IL 61401-4999

-1. We're the first college or university in the country to have an official Peace Corps Preparatory Program.
-This means that our program aligns with the goals of the Peace Corps under its charter: to help the people of interested countries in meeting their need for trained men and women; to help promote a better understanding of Americans on the part of the peoples served; and to help promote a better understanding of other peoples on the part of Americans.
-The Peace Corps recently ranked Knox #10 on their list of the nation's top volunteer-producing colleges.
+1. We're the first college or university in the country to host the contemporary Peace Corps Preparatory Program.
+Our program aligns with the goals of the Peace Corps under its charter: to help the people of interested countries in meeting their need for trained men and women; to help promote a better understanding of Americans on the part of the peoples served; and to help promote a better understanding of other peoples on the part of Americans.
+The Peace Corps recently ranked Knox #14 on their list of the nation's top volunteer-producing colleges.

 Follow the experiences of current Peace Corps volunteers with blogs: